ChatPose: Chatting about 3D Human Pose: Introduction

 \section{Introduction}

-In everyday life, a quick glance at a picture or a brief description of a scene allows us to form an impression of the poses that individuals in that picture or scenario might be assuming.
+\CR{We address the problem of understanding and reasoning about 3D human pose from an image or a text description via large language models. } For humans, a quick glance at a picture or a brief description of a person allows us to form an impression of their articulated body posture.
 For instance, one might wonder, ``What is the girl in the dress doing?" or ``How might she behave if she feels tired?".
-This process involves interpreting the image, employing general knowledge about the world, and understanding human body language.
-Current methods that estimate 3D human poses from images \cite{hmr,hmr2,cliff,zhang2021pymaf,pare,pixie}, usually detect individuals, segment them from the image, then use a neural network to predict the 3D pose and shape in terms of the parameters of a body model like SMPL \cite{smpl}.
-This process, however, misses out on a holistic understanding of the scene that accounts for how humans interact with each other and the world around them.
-For example, 3D human pose is often estimated from only 2D keypoints, which contain no contextual information.
-Methods for text-driven pose generation have also progressed rapidly \cite{posescript,jiang2023motiongpt} but the text instructions are typically ``explicit."
-That is, the text describes one or more actions that may occur together or in sequence.
-Sometimes modifiers like ``faster" or ``higher" can be used to edit a motion but these models are limited by their training data.
-This data includes textual descriptions of motion capture datasets like AMASS \cite{amass}, which express a very limited range of human behavior, emotion, and interaction.
+This involves interpreting the image, employing general knowledge about the world, and understanding human body language.
+Current methods that estimate 3D human poses from images \cite{hmr,hmr2,cliff,zhang2021pymaf,pare,pixie}, usually detect individuals, segment them from the image, then use a neural network to predict 3D pose and shape in terms of the parameters of a body model like SMPL \cite{smpl}. \CR{Other approaches \cite{sun2021monocular,bev,qiu2023psvt} regress poses of all individuals by analyzing the full image.
+However, these processes lack a comprehensive understanding of the scene, failing to fully consider the interactions between humans and their environment, as well as their intentions. } Methods for text-driven pose generation have also progressed rapidly \cite{posescript,jiang2023motiongpt} but the text instructions are typically ``explicit," precisely describing the pose with words.